Suit of coins

-The Suit of Coins is one of the four suits used in tarot decks with Latin-suited cards.
+The suit of coins is one of the four suits used in tarot decks with Latin-suited cards.
 It is derived from the suit of coins in Italian and Spanish card playing packs.

-In occult uses of tarot, Coins is considered part of the "Minor Arcana", and may alternately be known as "Pentacles", though this has no basis in its original use for card games.
+In occult uses of tarot, Coins is considered part of the "Minor Arcana", and may alternately be known as the suit of pentacles, though this has no basis in its original use for card games.
+"Pentacles" is its name in the Rider–Waite Tarot and its derivatives, while disks is its name in the Thoth Tarot and its derivatives.
 Like the other tarot suits, it contains fourteen cards: ace (one), two through ten, page, knight, queen and king.

 Divinatory and occult meanings

 In occult and divinatory usage the suit is connected with the classical element of Earth, the physical body and possessions or wealth.
 Coins as a Latin suit represent the feudal class of traders, and therefore to worldly matters in general.
 Associated physical characteristics include dark hair and eyes, dark complexion, and sturdy build.

 In the Rider–Waite tarot deck and derivative decks, the suit is called the suit of pentacles, and each card incorporates one or more discs each displaying a pentacle.
-In The Book of Thoth it is called the suit of discs, and the cards are associated with the Taurus, Virgo and Capricorn signs of the Zodiac.
+In Aleister Crowley's The Book of Thoth it is called the suit of disks, and the cards are associated with the Taurus, Virgo and Capricorn signs of the Zodiac.